ihmeuw/cascade-at/docs/user/dismodat.rst

 Smoothing Continuous Functions
 ------------------------------

-We said that rates and covariate multipliers are continuous functions of age and time.
+We said that rates and :ref:`covariate multipliers <covariates>` are continuous functions of age and time.
 It takes a little work to parametrize an interpolated function of age and time.

  * You have to tell it where the control points are.
-In Cascade, we call this the `AgeTimeGrid <file:///home/adolgert/dev/cascade/docs/_build/html/refmanual/model.html#cascade.model.grids.AgeTimeGrid>`_.
+In Cascade, we call this the :py:class:`AgeTimeGrid <cascade.model.grids.AgeTimeGrid>`.
    It's a list of ages and a list of times that define a rectangular grid.

  * At each of the control points of the age time grid, Dismod-AT will evaluate how close the rate or covariate multiplier is to some reference value.
 At these points, we define prior distributions.
-Cascade makes these *value priors* part of the `PriorGrid <file:///home/adolgert/dev/cascade/docs/_build/html/refmanual/model.html#cascade.model.grids.PriorGrid>`_.
+Cascade makes these *value priors* part of the :py:class:`PriorGrid <cascade.model.grids.PriorGrid>`.

  * It's rare to have data points that are dense across all of age and time.
    Dismod-AT needs to take a data point at one end, a data point at the other